WheteThunger/AutomatedWorkcarts/README.md

 - `awt.update Left` -- Updates the trigger's track selection to `Left`.
 - `awt.update Fwd Hi` -- Updates the trigger's direction to `Fwd`, and speed to `Hi`.
 - `awt.update @Route2` -- Updates the trigger's route to `Route2`.
+- `awt.update 60 Left Fwd Hi @Route2` -- Applies all of the above updates to the trigger at once.

 Spawn examples: